pelican-plugins/linkclass/README.md

 }
 ```

-(The file `external-link.png` is also distributed with this plugin.
-To use it, copy it to the appropriate place in your web site source tree, for instance in `theme/static/images/`.)
+(The `external-link.png` file is also distributed with this plugin.
+To use it, copy it to the appropriate location in your website's source tree, for instance in the `theme/static/images/` directory.)

-Then, the result will look like the following:
+The result will then look like this:

 ![figure](https://github.com/pelican-plugins/linkclass/raw/main/linkclass-example.png)